14 Aug Purulia: The Oldest District of Bengal

 This is what best describes Purulia, which is one of the oldest districts in Bengal.
 West Bengal is famous for its rich history and cultural heritage, and Purulia is the perfect example of this.

 Purulia is surrounded by Midnapore, Burdwan, and Bankura districts of West Bengal as well as Hazaribag, Dhanbad, Ranchi, Jamshedpur, Singbhum, and Bokaro of Jharkhand state.
 Purulia has withstood the test of time and has been through different phases in its life.
-It makes for great senior-friendly trips and senior travel expedition.
+It makes for great senior-friendly trips and senior travel expeditions.
 Nestled amidst the dense forests, greenery, and tall, unbending hills—Purulia has managed to remain untouched by the hustle and bustle of the crazy metropolitan life of Kolkata city.

 Delving deep into the history of Purulia